 How to get over a breakup

 Your heart is broken and you don’t know what to do after a breakup.
-It is so painful and you think “How am I going to live now without him/she by my side?”
+It is so painful and you think “How am I going to live now without him/her by my side?”

 When you are going through this process of a breakup the first few days can be really painful.
 We’ve all been there.
 But when it happens to you personally it can be devastating and sometimes you feel completely helpless.